sagemath/trac_to_gh/Issue 8042.md

 # Issue 8042: problem with modular symbols in eclib

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8042

 Original creator: wuthrich